RicardoGuimaraes1212125/ESINF_25-26_1212125/src/docs/USE01/USE01.md

 3. Relocation - The operation relocation must update a box’s warehouseId/aisle/bay only; do not re-sort its new bay if its expiryDate/receivedAt is unchanged except for inserting it into the new bay’s FEFO position.

+### Returns

+After execution, the system produces a sequence of log messages describing each stage of the unloading process — including validation, box creation, storage allocation, and final summary.
+Each valid wagon is converted into a `Box` and placed in the appropriate `Bay` according to FEFO/FIFO rules.
+If any validation errors occur (such as missing data, invalid expiry dates, or unknown SKUs), they are listed in the log output and no boxes are stored.
+The warehouse state (`Warehouse`) is updated accordingly, with boxes sorted and indexed by expiry date, received date, and box ID.
+A final summary message confirms whether all wagons were successfully unloaded or if any boxes could not be stored due to lack of space.

 ### Diagrams